-8. How the Grinch Stole Christmas
+5. How The Grinch Stole Christmas (1966) / (2000)

 The original TV special got mixed (if apathetic) reviews.
 One critic shrugged that it was “probably as good as most of the other holiday cartoons.
 I can’t see why anybody would dislike it.”
 The Jim Carrey remake wishes the reviews were that kind.

 The reason Dr. Seuss' original "How the Grinch Stole Christmas!" is a slender classic of antimaterialism comes down to one line: "'Maybe Christmas,' he thought, 'doesn't come from a store.'"
 The season, Ted Geisel was saying, is not about stuff.
 Ron Howard's "Dr. Seuss' How the Grinch Stole Christmas" is all about stuff.
 From the bric-a-brac Styrofoam sets to the ugly "Twilight Zone" faces of the Whos to Jim Carrey's hairy man-breasts, the movie substitutes audiovisual megakill for emotion.
 And that's just on screen; act now, and you can buy the "Grinch" video-and-plush-doll pack, or the Collector's Edition DVD with fold-out sets and Faith Hill video, or the Grinch Shower Radio! ...
 But listen, go ahead and let the kids watch it eight times a week.
 Just turn up the volume so you can't hear Ted spinning.

 You know who’s immune to the charms of Bill Murray?
 Critics.
-The L.A.
-Times said the modern-day A Christmas Carol was “as over-inflated as its own Ghost of Christmas Yet to Come and as funny as a mugging.”
+The Los Angeles Times said the modern-day adaptation of A Christmas Carol was “as over-inflated as its own Ghost of Christmas Yet to Come and as funny as a mugging.”
 All of the fine actors in the movie, critic Sheila Benson mused, were “Wasted, all wasted, some of them under circumstances that make you squirm for them.”
 And she’s not alone in her opinion.
 Ebert called it “disquieting, unsettling” and “forced and depressing,” with scenes that are “desperate” and “embarrassing.”